JSv4/OCF-Docs-Test/docs/tutorials/transfers/Transfers.md

 Note: we are assuming you have a stakeholder object with id `bob` and a StockLegend with id `series-a-legend`.

+### 2. Issuance for Transferee

-2. Now, let's say a year later, Bob wants to transfer all of his shares to Alice Hooman.
+Now, let's say a year later, Bob wants to transfer all of his shares to Alice Hooman.
 Create a new issuance for Alice in your event stack:

 ```
   {